fyingtsai/DSNN4VHbbcc/README.md

 3. Define Observables (Spectators) in the makingSpecPlots.py: <br/>
 Modify the obs list to include the observables (spectators) you would like to plot.
 For example, obs = ["mBB", "pTV", "dRBB", "nJ", "dEtaBB"] can be adjusted to suit your analysis goals.
 4. HistogramCalibrator Implementation:<br/>
 Note that a 2-step calibration using the HistogramCalibrator is applied within the makingSpecPlots.py script.
-This step involves creating a calibration instance with the predictions from both the signal and background components in the makingSpecPlots.py: calibrator = HistogramCalibrator(preds_train[:, 0], preds_train_b[:, 0])<br/>
+This step involves creating a calibration instance with the predictions from both the Sherpa and Madgraph components in the makingSpecPlots.py: calibrator = HistogramCalibrator(preds_train[:, 0], preds_train_b[:, 0])<br/>
 You will need to experiment the various probabilities and calibrated regions for your specific analysis.
 6. Run the plotting code using `python makingSpecPlots.py`.
 Submmit the job through: `sbatch plot_Script.sh` <br/>